Self-Diffusion Driven Blind Imaging: Implementation and Experiments

 \subsection{Network architecture and training}

 Due to the low-dimensional nature of the blur kernel, we employ a fully-connected network (FCN) to implement the kernel generator, $G_\phi$.
 To ensure the output corresponds to a physical blur kernel, a softmax activation is applied to the final layer, enforcing non-negativity and a sum-to-one constraint.
 The 1D output of $G_\phi$ is subsequently reshaped into a 2D blur kernel.
-Besides, we introduced standard mode for ablation study where the latent vector $z$ is sampled from a normal distribution and kept fixed during training, and diffusion mode where the $\mathbf{z}_t$ evolves through the self-diffusion process. $K$ is the kernel size, $n$ is the number of hidden layers and $H_d$ is the hidden dimension size.
-Figure \ref{fig:diff-std} shows how the architecture of $G_\phi$ affects the performance of DeblurSDI.
+Besides, we introduced standard mode for ablation study where the latent vector $z$ is sampled from a normal distribution and kept fixed during training, and diffusion mode where the $\mathbf{z}_t$ evolves through the self-diffusion process. $K$ is the kernel size, $n$ is the number of hidden layers and $H_d$ is the hidden dimension size, Table \ref{tab:arch_g_phi} shows the architecture in details.

 For the image denoiser $D_\theta$, we employ an encoder-decoder network with skip connections, following a U-Net-like structure.
 The network consists of five hierarchical levels.
 Each level in the encoder path consists of two convolutional blocks and a stride-2 convolution for downsampling.
 Correspondingly, the decoder path uses bilinear upsampling.
 Skip connections concatenate features from each encoder level to the corresponding decoder level.
 Non-Local Blocks are integrated into the deeper encoder levels (levels 3, 4, and 5) to capture long-range dependencies.
-The architecture is detailed in Appendix \ref{sec:appendix_arch}.
+The architecture is detailed as in Table \ref{tab:arch_d_theta}.

 We use a single Adam optimizer to jointly update the parameters of both the image denoiser, $D_\theta$, and the kernel generator, $G_\phi$.
 The initial learning rate for the image denoiser $D_\theta$ is set to $1 \times 10^{-3}$.
 The kernel generator $G_\phi$ uses a lower learning rate, typically 25\% of the denoiser's rate (i.e., $2.5 \times 10^{-4}$), as the small change in the kernel can make a bigger impact on the image.
 The smaller learning rate helps stable convergence of the kernel estimate.
 Furthermore, we employ an optional adaptive learning rate schedule for the kernel generator.
 The learning rate is decayed by a factor of 0.95 at the end of each outer time step $t$, down to a minimum threshold of $1 \times 10^{-5}$.
 The L1 regularization weight for the kernel prior is set to $\lambda_k = 2 \times 10^{-3}$.
 The noise level $\sigma_t$ for the image perturbation at each step $t$ is determined by a pre-defined variance schedule.
 Following common practice in diffusion models, we use a linear schedule where the variance $\beta_t$ interpolates from $\beta_{\text{start}} = 1 \times 10^{-4}$ to $\beta_{\text{end}} = 2 \times 10^{-2}$ over $T$ steps.
 The noise level $\sigma_t$ is then derived from the cumulative product of these variances.